Frank Peretti: Filmography

 Tilly, a novella which started out as an audio drama produced by Focus on the Family and aired on August 10, 1987, was adapted into a forty-minute film by anti-abortion group Love Life America in 2002 and shown on both PAX TV and briefly on the EWTN show Defending Life before being released on DVD.
 It was directed by Stephen Vidano and produced by IMS Productions.

 In 2004 Hangman's Curse was made into a film, in which Peretti himself had a small role as an eccentric professor, Dr. Algernon Wheeling.
 It had a limited release in theaters but appears to have been successful enough to encourage film producers to continue developing Peretti's books into films.

 The Visitation was also made into a film by Twentieth Century Fox in 2006.

 House was released in select theaters on November 7, 2008.

-In addition to his appearance in Hangman's Curse, Peretti has had a voice role in Flo, the Lying Fly, the second computer animated entry in the Hermie and Friends series for children.
+In addition to his appearance in Hangman's Curse, Peretti has had a voice role in Flo, the Lying Fly, the second animated entry in the Hermie and Friends series for children.
 He has also made a number of videos (and associated audio tapes and books) in which he takes on the persona of Mr. Henry, a slightly eccentric inventor and Bible teacher.
-While the format is unusual, it contains none of the theology of his adults' books.

 Critical reviews

-Peretti has been hailed as "America's hottest Christian novelist" and a "sanctified Stephen King".
+Peretti has been hailed as "America's hottest Christian novelist" and has been called a "sanctified Stephen King" and "the Stephen King of Christian fiction".
+In comparison to King, however, Peretti says, "Stephen King doesn't have any supernatural good guys.
+Usually the supernatural is evil, and it's up to the humans to deal with it.
+In my books, I introduce a supernatural good to combat the supernatural evil.
+At least you've got a fighting chance."

 He has received generally positive praise from many Christian book reviews, his books being heralded as telling entertaining stories with complex interwoven plots.